 1. You’re always worrying about money

 Certainly, money is an important concern, but is it all you think about?
 If you find your financial shortcomings are taking over your life, you may need a reset.
-Having negative emotions about your finances can negatively affect your health by causing anxiety, insecurity, and fear.
+Having negative emotions about your finances can negatively affect your health by causing financial insecurity, anxiety, and fear.

 We get it – with the average American $90,460 in debt, it’s easy to always be thinking about money problems.
 But it’s important for you to try to step outside of this.